Ingrown Toenail Treatment in Bellevue, WA

 Non-Surgical Treatments for Ingrown Nails

-Orthotics can be used to reduce pressure to the nail.
+Switching to a wide toe box often gets a borderline case under control.
+Orthotics can also be used to reduce pressure to the nail.

 Advanced Treatments for Ingrown Nails